Geneva Convention on Road Traffic

-The Convention on Road Traffic, commonly known as the Geneva Convention on Road Traffic, is an international treaty promoting the development and safety of international road traffic by establishing certain uniform rules among the contracting parties.
+The Geneva Convention on Road Traffic is an international treaty promoting the development and safety of international road traffic by establishing certain uniform rules among the contracting parties.
 The convention addresses minimum mechanical and safety equipment needed to be on board and defines an identification mark to identify the origin of the vehicle.
 The Convention was prepared and opened for signature by the United Nations Conference on Road and Motor Transport held at Geneva from 23 August to 19 September 1949.
 It came into force on 26 March 1952.
 This conference also produced the Protocol on Road Signs and Signals.

 There is a European Agreement supplementing the 1949 Convention on Road Traffic, in addition to the 1949 Protocol on Road Signs and Signals, concluded in Geneva on 16 September 1950.

 Contracting parties

 The Geneva Convention on Road Traffic was concluded in Geneva on 19 September 1949.
 The convention has been ratified by 101 countries.
 Since its entry into force on 26 March 1952, between signatory countries ("Contracting Parties") it replaces previous road traffic conventions, notably the 1926 International Convention relative to Motor Traffic and the Convention on the Regulation of Inter-American Automotive Traffic in accordance with Article 30 of the Convention.

 Many of the contracting parties have also ratified the newer convention the Vienna Convention on Road Traffic of 1968.
 Between signatory countries of the 1968 Vienna Convention, this replaces previous road traffic conventions including the Geneva Convention on Road Traffic, in accordance with Article 48 of the Vienna Convention.